Gene Johnson: A Conscience for SC Johnson, a Champion for Children’s Education

 Gene also was a nature enthusiast and an avid birder.
 She served on the boards of the Laboratory of Ornithology at Cornell University and Adler Planetarium.
 Over the years, she was a champion for STEM learning – science, technology, engineering and math – with a particular focus on nature.

-Her philanthropic leadership benefited The Imogene Powers Johnson Center for Birds and Biodiversity at Cornell Lab of Ornithology, the International Crane Foundation and River Bend Nature Center.
+Her philanthropic leadership benefited The Imogene Powers Johnson Centre for Birds and Biodiversity at Cornell Lab of Ornithology, the International Crane Foundation and River Bend Nature Centre.

-In 2017, SC Johnson renamed its flagship insect science research center, in Racine, Wisconsin, to honor Gene.
+In 2017, SC Johnson renamed its flagship insect science research centre, in Racine, Wisconsin, to honour Gene.
 The SC Johnson Institute of Insect Science for Family Health was established in 1957 and has grown to be one of the world’s largest private, urban entomology research centers.
-Researchers there have studied and advanced the sciences of insect biology, physiology, ecology, behavior and toxicology.
+Researchers there have studied and advanced the sciences of insect biology, physiology, ecology, behaviour and toxicology.

-Fisk explained, “I am honored to recognize my mother’s legacy by renaming our Racine research facility after her.
+Fisk explained, “I am honoured to recognise my mother’s legacy by renaming our Racine research facility after her.
 She has worked for decades to promote education and the sciences, especially in the Racine community.”

 At SC Johnson, We All Thought of Gene as Family

 Here at the company, Gene was a cherished part of events like our annual Profit Sharing Day celebration.
-We adored her as a surrogate mom.
-In fact, she was famous for the hilarious science-based gift she used to bring as a prize for lucky attendees: fossilized dinosaur poop.
+We adored her as a surrogate mum.
+In fact, she was famous for the hilarious science-based gift she used to bring as a prize for lucky attendees: fossilised dinosaur poo.

-Called coprolite, it’s actually a lovely fossil and a gift in keeping with Gene’s love of science.
+Called coprolite, it is actually a lovely fossil and a gift in keeping with Gene’s love of science.
 But we think she gave it away for the laughs, too.